Veal blanquette with Asparagus from Aunt Lut

 Next Level

 A creamy and festive classic upon popular request!
-This delicious dish was served at Aunt Lut's just after New Year, and after my enthusiastic post, the questions came pouring in.
+This delicious dish was served at Aunt Lut's just after New Year, and after my enthusiastic post, the questions came flooding in.
 So I went back to her to get the recipe for you.
-Here it is: a soft, flavorful veal blanquette with white asparagus and a divine sauce.
+Here it is: a tender, flavorful veal blanquette with white asparagus and a divine sauce.
 Don't forget to mash your potatoes into it—pure indulgence!

 A creamy and festive classic upon popular request!
-This delicious dish was served at Aunt Lut's just after New Year, and after my enthusiastic post, the questions came pouring in.
-So I went back t ...
+This delicious dish was served at Aunt Lut's just after New Year, and after my enthusiastic post, the questions came flooding in.
+So I went back ...

 Meer lezen